 New Horizons has several activities planned for #DVAM2020.
 Follow along with us on Facebook, Twitter and Instagram @NewHorizonsDV.

 Walk to End the Silence

-Join us Oct.
-24 on the New Horizons Facebook page for the virtual program.
+Visit the New Horizons Facebook page (@NewHorizonsDV) for the video from the virtual program.

-Support us virtually by walking with your family and friends and sharing your photos or videos with us from now until October 24th.
-Submit the $25 registration fee yourself (click the Donate button) OR encourage your network to pledge your walk by becoming a fundraiser.
+You can still support us virtually by walking with your family and friends and sharing your photos or videos with us before Oct.
+31. Submit the $25 registration fee yourself (click the Donate button) OR encourage your network to pledge your walk by becoming a fundraiser.

 Complete your registration online and receive a free bandana to wear for your walk!
 Email [email protected] with your mailing address and “WTES 2020” in the subject line so we can mail you your bandana(s).

 Then show your support by wearing purple and the New Horizons bandana for a video or picture.
 Share it on social media (make sure your post is public!), and tag New Horizons (@NewHorizonsDV) and Community Health Center (@CHCInc on Facebook and @CHCConnecticut on Twitter).

 Your pledge will help support the many services offered by New Horizons including: